TheQuinbox/lookup/docs/lookup.md

 ## What can it do?

-CUrrently, Look up can:
+Currently, Look up can:

 * Fetch random activities from the Bored API.
 * Get forismatic quotes.
+* Get advice slips.
 * Define words.
-* Search Urban DIctionary.
+* Search Urban Dictionary.
 * And more coming soon!

 ## Main window.

 The main window is fairly simple, only containing a few controls.
-THey are:
+They are:

 * A combo box where you choose what you want to do.
 * A "Go" button.
 Press this to carry out the selected action.